JovanaT99/DataEngineeringChallengeNordeus/README.md

 # Nordeus Challenge
-This app parses data given by nordeus in nordeus jobfair challange and gives two endpoints `GET /game-stats` and `GET /user-stats`.
+This app parses data given by Nordeus in Nordeus jobfair challange and gives two endpoints `GET /game-stats` and `GET /user-stats`.
 This endpoints can be used to compute useful information for game or user.